Nyctophobia: How Fear Of The Dark Can Impact Mental Health

 What is nyctophobia?

 Nyctophobia is an intense and irrational fear of the dark.
 A severe fear of the dark may be classified as a specific phobia in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
-This phobia goes beyond typical discomfort or uneasiness and may lead to severe anxiety, panic attacks, and avoidant behavior.
+For people who experience nyctophobia, this phobia goes beyond typical discomfort or uneasiness and may lead to severe anxiety, panic attacks, and avoidant behavior.

-An extreme fear of the dark may be caused by different things for different people.
-For some, this phobia may start early in childhood, persisting through adolescence and into adulthood.
+An extreme fear of the dark or darkness phobia may be caused by different things for different people.
+For some, this phobia may persist from childhood, lasting through adolescence and into adulthood.
 In other cases, it may emerge later in life, perhaps following a specific event.
 Understanding that nyctophobia is a real mental health condition can go a long way in offering empathy and validation to a person living with this phobia.

 What causes the fear of darkness?